 — Desktop Metal (@DesktopMetal) December 12, 2018

-Diman Regional Technical Vocational High School was able to purchase the $164,000 3D printer with funding from the Massachusetts Skills Capital Grant Program, spearheaded by Gov. Charlie Baker.
+Diman Regional Technical Vocational High School was able to purchase the system with funding from the Massachusetts Skills Capital Grant Program, spearheaded by Gov. Charlie Baker.
 This initiative has aimed to increase the impact and quality of vocational education in the region by providing necessary funding to buy and install equipment.

 AET Labs is proud to have had a hand in adding this game-changing new tool to Diman’s advanced manufacturing program.
 Eager to add this cutting-edge tech to your school?
 Click here to learn more